GCU Ad

 Level I license

-The Level I Beginning Educator License is the initial license teachers must possess to teach.
-After a period of three years, candidates may apply for a Level II professional license.
-Candidates who do not meet the requirements for a Level II license may renew their initial licenses.
+The Level I Beginning Educator License is the initial license teachers must hold to teach.
+After three years, candidates may apply for a Level II professional license.
+Candidates who don’t yet meet Level II requirements can renew their Level I license instead.

 Level II License

-Experienced educators may obtain their Level II licenses by showing professional development and earning recommendations from their school districts.
-A Level II license is valid for seven years and may be renewed.
+Experienced educators earn a Level II license by documenting professional development and securing a recommendation from their school district.
+A Level II license is valid for five years and can be renewed.

 Examinations

-Initial licensure candidates must pass an academic skills assessment prior to becoming certified in Vermont.
+Initial licensure candidates must pass an academic skills assessment before becoming certified in Vermont.

-Teachers seeking certain endorsement areas must also complete PRAXIS II Subject Assessments.
-These tests focus on a candidate’s understanding of teaching methods and content knowledge in specific areas.
-Teachers seeking the following endorsements must complete PRAXIS II examinations:
+Teachers seeking certain endorsement areas must also complete Praxis II Subject Assessments, which test a candidate’s grasp of teaching methods and content knowledge in a specific area.
+These endorsements require a Praxis II exam:

 • Art